|Mon 13-09-2021, 16:00St Helier, Jersey||Tue 21-09-2021, 11:00London||Tenacious||8 Nights||TNS593|

-Leaving Jersey, we’ll make our way up Channel with the possibility of a call at a French Port.
+Leaving Jersey, we’ll make our way up Channel.
 We’ll head up through the Dover Straits before crossing over towards the Thames and the British capital.
 At just over a week long, this is a great opportunity to get on board in a location that’s close to home.

 Are you up for a brilliant double challenge?